allenck/mapper/README.txt

+**Recent Changes September 2025 VERSION=1.2.3
+1. generate new connection description.
+2. close export dialog when finished.
+3. fix mysql create function script.

 **Recent Changes July 2025 VERSION=1.2.2
 1. Detect if connection to browser has failed.
 2. Corrections to edit connections dialog.
 3. Show status of browser connection in statusbar.
-4. fix display of route lenght when displaying route.
+4. fix display of route length when displaying route.

 **Recent Changes May 2025 VERSION=1.2.1
 1. Corrections to Route Comments sql.